BrettHuber/Substitution-Cipher-Basic-C/README.md

 # Substitution-Cipher-Basic-C
 Basic C Substitution Cipher Using Input Text and File of Specified Substitutions:
-In this program, a filename is set to a constant variable.
+In this program, a filename taken as a command line argument.
+Otherwise, a "text file format error" will be printed.
 This file will contain the rules of the substitution cipher in the following format (first letter is replace by second letter):
 A,B
 B,Y